Support for Staff

 Part one helps students become familiar with using the relevant Library Subject Guide to access our comprehensive range of digital primary source collections (including the Mass Observation Archive, Independent Voices, and JSTOR Collections) and to develop proficiency in their use via search examples relating to their particular research interests.
 Secondary source databases such as SCOPUS and Web of Knowledge can also be included if required.

-Part two introduces the printed collections, featuring relevant materials pre-selected from Sussex’s many rare and unique holdings, including the Library Legacy Collection British Library for Development Studies Legacy Collection, and runs of print journals.
+Part two introduces the printed collections, featuring relevant materials pre-selected from Sussex’s many rare and unique holdings (including the Legacy Collection, the British Library for Development Studies Legacy Collection and the Rosey Pool Collection), and our runs of print journals.
 Special Collections based at the Keep will also be signposted.
 Discovery and access to the printed resources will be explained, alongside the process of requesting and viewing items.

 Part three typically features a group exercise in which students examine, evaluate and discuss a selection of items, before feeding back their findings as part of a class discussion.